-The project will work with NMB and SIDO to design and pilot a loan product targeted to SIDO’s clients that exhibit growth potential.
-Firms will be identified using SIDO’s internal data about credit history and firm performance.
-After baseline data is collected, firms who meet a set of criteria will be invited to apply for the loan from NMB.
-If the pilot succeeds, which depends on the number of firms who apply for and receive the loan and their performance over the following year, NMB will roll out a similar loan product across Tanzania, enabling a full evaluation to conducted.
+From the baseline data, firms who meet a set of criteria have been invited to apply for the loan from NMB.
+Final analysis for the project is still underway.
+If the pilot succeeds, which depends on the number of firms who apply for and receive the loan, and their performance over the following year, NMB will roll out a similar loan product across Tanzania, enabling a full evaluation to be conducted.

 Preparing for the survey involved extensive engagement with both SIDO and NMB.
 Researchers discussed with NMB their SME lending products, their credit scoring process, and their willingness to experiment with new ways of reaching high-potential small firms with their products.
 Through discussions around the project, NMB has considered other shifts in its lending to SMEs.
 For example, it decided for the first time to consider coverage for SME client loans nationwide through the African Guarantee Fund.
 Furthermore, NMB also shared with IGC all their loan data from SME clients in Dar Es Salaam – over 30,000 loans across approximately 7,000 firms over the last five years — to conduct further collaborative research projects.